coreprocess/pdistx/docs/features.md

 Take the above **toposort** module source code as an example, here is the packing result from Pyscriptpacker with and without the compression option.

-`-c, --compress`

-`-i, --minify`
-:   Furthermore, Pyscriptpacker does implement the **pyminifier** package's functionality to help minify the source code.
+Furthermore, Pyscriptpacker does implement the **pyminifier** package's functionality to help minify the source code.
 See [here](https://github.com/liftoff/pyminifier) for more information about pyminifier package.

 ## Zipping output